vercel/next.js/docs/api-reference/next/image.md

 ### sizes

 A string that provides information about how wide the image will be at different breakpoints.
-Defaults to `100vw` (the full width of the screen).
+Defaults to `100vw` (the full width of the screen) when using `layout="responsive"` or `layout="fill"`.

 `sizes` is important for performance when using `layout="responsive"` or `layout="fill"` with images that take up less than the full viewport width.